By Simha Rosenberg

 - Never express interpersonal disrespect, even when there is strong disagreement.
 That means no labeling, condescension, or disparagement of people.

 - Don’t engage in tit-for-tat.
-Not only is it ineffective, but by repeating what your opposition believes, you are inadvertently reinforcing it.
+Not only is it ineffective, it may inadvertently reinforce how tightly they hold to their position.

 - Never stereotype your opposition.